 If you would like to develop an out-of-tree (OOT) GR module using the same environment, you can do so by proceeding with the following steps:

-2. Modify the Dockerfile container image recipe such that it installs the dependencies required for your OOT module.
+container image recipe such that it installs the dependencies required for your OOT module. - Add the appropriate volumes on

 services: